 It is a way to stay away from feelings one does not want to experience.
 Sometimes, this state arises in cases of trauma, when one wants to disconnect for the traumatic situation.
 In this case, one is physically present, but being elsewhere in his or her mind, as if not being present.

-However, emotional detachment has a positive side too, and this is what I am talking about in my book, emotional detachment for a better life.
+However, emotional detachment has a positive side too, and this is what I am talking about in my book, Emotional Detachment for Happier Life.
 Developing this ability consciously and intentionally is something quite different.
-It is not a morbid state, but a state of inner peace and inner power.
+It is not a morbid state, but a state of inner peace and inner strength.

-If you have been meditating, or if you have been reading spiritual literature, you would have discovered how much detachment is highly regarded, as a means for progress in meditation, quieting the chatter of the mind, gaining inner peace, and as an important step on the way to spiritual enlightenment.
+If you have been meditating, or if you have been reading spiritual literature, you would have discovered that detachment is highly regarded.
+It is a means for progress in meditation, quieting the chatter of the mind, gaining inner peace, and as an important step on the way to spiritual enlightenment.

-In my book, emotional detachment for a better life, I have endeavored to cover this subject, clarify and explain, and most importantly, to provide ways to develop this ability, “positive emotional detachment”.
+In my book, emotional detachment for happier life, I have covered this subject, clarified and explained it, and provided ways to develop “positive emotional detachment”.